-If you are considering a trek to Everest Base Camp or have already signed up to a trek, then this post is for you!
-Ian Taylor has climbed Mount Everest to the summit, Island Peak 19+ times, Mera Peak 7times, and led over 40+ treks to Everest Base Camp.
+Here are the 20 Most effective ways preparing for Your Everest Base Camp Trek.
+If you are considering a trek to Everest Base Camp then this post is for you!
+I have climbed Mount Everest to the summit, Island Peak 25 times, Mera Peak 7 times, and led over 40+ treks to Everest Base Camp.
 We want to see people enjoy the trek to Everest and Kala Patthar.
-Therefore, we want to give you the right information to come prepared for the journey.

-There is so much information on the internet regarding the trek to Everest Base Camp, but you need to make sure that you get the right information from people who have done the trek numerous times before!
+There is so much information on the internet regarding the trek to Everest Base Camp, why not talk directly to experts.
+Gain access to the right information from people who have done the trek numerous times before!
 We have 3 nights acclimatization in Namche Bazaar on our Everest treks.
 This critical acclimatization can make all the difference in your safety and success when trekking to Mount Everest.
 Why not consider joining our Award Winning team in Nepal.
-CONTACT US today and learn more about our unique trips.

 Preparing for your Everest Base Camp Trek

 Below you will find the the 20 most effective ways to prepare for your Everest Base Camp Trek in order of importance.
 These should assist you in your preparation for the trek and in what itinerary/team you choose to trek with.
 Everyone has different concerns and questions, so feel free at any stage of reading this information to PICK UP THE PHONE or email us with your specific questions.
 CLICK HERE for further information on explaining how difficult the trek to Everest will be.
 Also, you can check out our Top 50 Tips for your Everest Base Camp Trek.